tresorit/ZeroKit-Realm-encrypted-tasks/android/readme.md

 objectserver=IP of your ROS with port, by default it's 10.0.2.2:9080 - see Note below
 ```

-* **Note**: the Android emulator doesn't like 127.0.0.1 addresses for servers running on the same box.
-Use 10.0.2.2 instead; see this StackOverflow post for more info.
+  **Note**: the Android emulator doesn't like 127.0.0.1 addresses for servers running on the same box.
+Use 10.0.2.2 instead.
+[For more information, see this Stackoverflow thread](https://stackoverflow.com/questions/9808560/why-do-we-use-10-0-2-2-to-connect-to-local-web-server-instead-of-using-computer).

 ## Step 3: Test-drive the app
 Choose one of the latest emulator devices, for example **Google's Pixel XL**, and run the app: